MikiW03/BlogWebsite/README.md

 ## Blog Website </br>
-Simple blog-like website taking some fake posts from API (https://dummyjson.com/) and displaying them with Vue
+Simple blog-like website taking some fake posts from API (https://dummyjson.com/) and displaying it with Vue

 ## Project setup